tastychickenlegs/Valheim-TimedTorches/README.md

-﻿# Valheim-TimedTorches_Fix_
+﻿# Valheim-TimedTorches_Fix
-Original Mod by Gurrling and found here [TimedTorches Original](https://www.nexusmods.com/valheim/mods/962)
+Original Mod by Gurrling and found here [TimedTorches Original](https://www.nexusmods.com/valheim/mods/962) I received Permission from Gurrlin to fix, modify and repost this mod

 ## Fixed for Valheim Frost Cave Update
 Original Mod by Gurrlin all credit goes back to them for creating the mod

-This is testing right now.
 Mod dll can be found here [TimeTorches Fixed](https://github.com/tastychickenlegs/Valheim-TimedTorches/releases)

 This has been fixed for the Valheim Frost Cave Update
 ### This is not my mod and all credit goes back to the original author Gurrlin